amazingmarvin/react-big-calendar/README.md

+At some point upstream stopped using react-dnd and our code diverged.
+Unfortunately upgrading to react 17 broke stuff and it was no longer viable to keep our own codebase built on the old version.
+So this branch is no longer used.

 # react-big-calendar

 An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.